 GETTING TO THE AIRPORT

 However, if you have a light sleep, perhaps this is not the place for you.
-Istanbul has no ban on flying at night and the sound of departing aircraft is rather loud, given that they pass nearly directly over the hotel at very low altitude.
+Istanbul has no night ban and the sound of departing aircraft is rather loud, given that they pass nearly directly over the hotel at very low altitude.